dvollrath/SmallProjects/ReadMe.md

 The terms of this are very hands off from my perspective.
 I do not have the time to do careful coaching of anyone through these summer projects.
 These are entirely self-driven.
 See below for how to communicate questions or issues about the project to me.

 If you complete a substantial set of work on one of the projects, I will be happy to discuss what kind of help I can give you going forward.
 Often that includes a reference letter for undergrad, grad, or post-doc positions.
+We will work together on that so I know what kind of information will be helpful to you and can ask questions I might need answers to so that I can write the best possible letter.

 ## Projects as issues
 Each project I'm interested in is tracked as an "Issue" in Github.
 If you are going to work on one, you'll need to: